Blaze DJ returns with episode 40 of 'Ministry of Breaks'.

 Blaze DJ has revealed the lineup for the upcoming 40th episode of his 'Ministry of Breaks' show on our radio station.
-Scientific Sound Asia is the leading electronic music station, event organizer, and DJ agency in Asia, dedicated to serving a diverse international audience.
+Scientific Sound Asia is the leading electronic music station, music new outlet, event organiser, and DJ agency in Asia, dedicated to serving a diverse international audience.

 Hailing from Walthamstow in London's East End, U.K., Blaze DJ is a British DJ and producer with strong ties to the underground music culture and the craft of DJing.
 Throughout his career, he has consistently maintained a close connection with this dynamic scene.